-The City also presents the Gladstone Housing Commission, a legally separate component unit, separately from the financial information of the City.
+The City's financial statements exclude the Gladstone Housing Commission, a legally separate component unit, as financial information was not available.
 A separately audited financial statement is available for the Housing Commission from their administrative offices.

 Reporting the City's Most Significant Funds